freddyb/homepage/content/pages/02-publications.md

 ## Papers

+* Large Scale Measurement and Real-World Mitigation of Web Browser Fingerprinting in the Wild, to appear at the ACM Conference on Computer and Communications Security (CCS) 2026 in The Hague, Netherlands.
 * The State of https Adoption on the Web, at <abbr title="Measurements, Attacks, and Defenses for the Web">MadWeb</abbr> in San Diego - 2024, [PDF](https://research.mozilla.org/files/2025/03/the_state_of_https_adoption_on_the_web.pdf)
 * [Hardening Firefox against Injection Attacks (PDF)](/publications/hardening_paper.pdf), with Christoph Kerschbaumer, Tom Ritter; SecWeb - Designing Security for the Web; Genova, Italy, September 2020
 * [X-Frame-Options: All about Clickjacking?](/xfo-clickjacking.pdf)